NJ sports betting is back in a very big way.

 3. Mobile sports betting apps are still the story

-It’s no secret sportsbook apps account for the bulk of the NJ sports betting business.
+It’s no secret that sportsbook apps account for the bulk of the NJ sports betting business.

-However, under current conditions, this statement carries even more weight.
+However, under current conditions, that statement carries even more weight.

-So the tellers and kiosks are open for wagering, but mobile betting doesn’t have the same limitations.
-Hence why retail only accounted for 6% of the July handle.
+The tellers and kiosks are open for wagering, but mobile betting doesn’t have the same limitations.
+That’s why retail only accounted for 6% of the July handle.

 And the field of online operators is expanding.
 Wynn Sports recently launched under the Caesars Interactive license.